polkadot-js/api/packages/api/README.md

 Warning - currently this does not actually do all that much, it is an attempt to put into code some thoughts about how to maintain the endpoints.
 This library provides a clean wrapper around all the methods exposed by a Polkadot network client.

-Methods are auto-generated for the [JsonRPC interface definitions](../jsonrpc#readme), containing a full list of all sections and the methods cotained within.
+Methods are auto-generated for the [JsonRPC interface definitions](https://github.com/polkadot-js/types/packages/jsonrpc), containing a full list of all sections and the methods contained within.

 ## Usage